SKindij/Asynchronous-Programming-JS/README.md

 >	console.log('keep runing code');
 > ```

-&emsp;``.then()`` callback is not really the end.
+&emsp;📖 ``.then()`` callback is not really the end.
 That's because when you return value of promise you get another promise.
 This becomes very useful when you want to run series of asynchronous operations in order.
 All you have to do is to return value of promise.
 > ```javascript
 >     Promise.resolve(1981).then(res => 2023 - res).then(res => 50 - res).then(res => 2023 + res).then(res => console.log(res) );
 > ```